Working Conditions in Lidl

 c) it suits the company.

 - Whoever shows awareness of their rights has their hours cut down.
-The same goes for employees who are not 'flexible' (=not available to come in at short notice any time, or not answering their phones at 5am).
+The same goes for employees who are not 'flexible' (=not available to come in at short notice any time or not answering their phones at 5 am).
 And of course any career opportunities depend entirely on tractability and 'flexibility'.

 - Labour laws are not applicable in Lidl.
 Especially the legally prescribed minimum daily rest period is regularly denied.
 This happened to me quite often, and when it became the norm, I quit.

-Some of my Polish and Slovac colleagues have to work two shifts a day (5+ hours at night/morning, 2+ hours in the evening), five days a week, each week; which means that every week they are denied their daily minimum rest period for five consecutive days.
+Some of my Polish and Slovak colleagues have to work two shifts a day (5+ hours at night/morning, 2+ hours in the evening), five days a week, each week; which means that every week they are denied their daily minimum rest period for five consecutive days.

-There even is an internal terminology for regular breaches of the law: for example, an evening shift followed by a night shift, denying the employee his legal entitlement of an eleven hour rest period, is called a back-to-back shift.
+There even is an internal terminology for regular breaches of the law: for example, an evening shift followed by a night shift, denying the employee his legal entitlement of an eleven-hour rest period, is called a back-to-back shift.

 - Employees are constantly harassed.
 However fast they work, they are expected to increase their speed every day, and not a day goes by without the manager telling them they are too slow, usually with a more or less subtle hint at possible dismissal.

-(On one occasion, I was told I had to change a number of bulk pallets in an average of 15 minutes each; I managed to change them in an average of 9 minutes, and on the following day I was given 8 minutes for exactly the same task.)
+(On one occasion I was told I had to change a number of bulk pallets in an average of 15 minutes each; I managed to change them in an average of 9 minutes, and on the following day I was given 8 minutes for exactly the same task.)

 - Employees only get paid for the hours they're scheduled for but have to stay until everything is finished.
-Since the amount of work can't possibly be done in the assigned timeframe, the employee has to add a few hours of his own time without payment.
+Since the amount of work can't possibly be done in the assigned timeframe, the employee has to add a few hours of their own time without payment.

 - If an employee gets called in for extra hours at short notice, these hours are conveniently 'forgotten' on the payroll.